 Here’s the press release from Moogfest organizers:

 Since 2004, Moogfest has been a gathering for the musicians that worked closely with Bob and his instruments.
-In 2014, Moogfest is amplifying its vision and becoming a 5-Day event dedicated to the synthesis of technology, art and music.
+In 2014, Moogfest amplified its vision by becoming a 5-Day event dedicated to the synthesis of technology, art and music.
 Moogfest honors the inventiveness of Bob Moog and the legacy of the analog synth with an experimental line up of daytime conference programming and landmark nightly performances.
-Moogfest takes place April 23- 27th, 2014 in downtown Asheville, NC.
-To learn more, visit www.moogfest.com
+Moogfest took place April 23-27th, 2014 in downtown Asheville, NC.

 About Moog Music: